Home

 • balls

 When I first stated painting in oils I did what many other artists do: I drew circles with no aids of any kind.
 Then one day another artist, who had much more experience than I, commented on how odd my eyes looked.
-She asked me if I used an art template to draw the cornea and iris.
-She suggested that I use templates when drawing eyes.
-And now my eyes are more realistic.
+She asked me if I used an a template to draw the cornea and iris.
+She suggested that I use a template when drawing the eyes.
+And now my eyes are much more realistic.

 I know what you may be asking...
 If the eyes are round...